Loewner chains and evolution families on parallel slit half-planes: Concluding remarks

 We recall from Section~\ref{sec:proof3} that a solution to the Komatu--Loewner equation for slits~\eqref{eq:KLforSlit_vec} is not proved to be unique in Proposition~\ref{prop:LocSolSlit}.
 However, as we believe that a driving process $\nu_t$ has all the information of the corresponding evolution family, \emph{the uniqueness of slit motion is plausible}.
 For proof of this uniqueness, a closer study will be required on the local Lipschitz continuity of the function $\mathbf{Slit} \ni \bm{s} \mapsto \Psi_{\bm{s}}(z, \xi)$~\cite[Theorem~9.1]{CFR16}.
 If \emph{the Lipschitz constant turns out to be independent of $\xi \in \mathbb{R}$}, then we can drop the assumption that $\bigcup_{t \in J} \operatorname{supp} \nu_t$ is bounded in Proposition~\ref{prop:UniSolSlit}.
 A possible way to show this independence is to improve the interior variation method developed in Section~12 of Chen, Fukushima and Rohde~\cite{CFR16}.

-Chapter~\ref{sec:proof3} contains another problem.
-It is natural to believe that \emph{the univalent function $\phi_{t, s}$ in Theorem(s)~\ref{thm:SolEF} (and \ref{thm:result_unbdd}) should have a finite angular residue at infinity} (i.e., satisfy (H.\ref{ass:res})).
-An obstacle to proof of this property is the dependence on $D$ of the estimate~\eqref{eq:Poi_bound}.
-If \eqref{eq:Poi_bound} is strengthened so that \emph{it is locally uniform with respect to the variation of $D$}, then we can obtain (H.\ref{ass:res}).
-Some new ideas will be required for such an improvement of \eqref{eq:Poi_bound}.

-Although digressing from our subject, Theorem~\ref{thm:int_rep} contains one more remaining problem.
-In this theorem, we assume the univalence of $f$ in advance to obtain the representation formula~\eqref{eq:int_rep}.
-Conversely, \emph{what condition of the measure $\mu$ ensures that the holomorphic function $f$ given by \eqref{eq:int_rep} is univalent}?
-The absolute continuity of $\mu$ with respect to the Lebesgue measure is necessary by Theorem~\ref{thm:int_rep}, but we do not know whether it is also sufficient.
-This question will be of independent interest in geometric function theory.

-In addition to the above-mentioned problems, it is a natural problem to construct analogous theories of Loewner chains and evolution families on circularly slit disk (radial case) and on circularly sit annuli (bilateral case).
+In this paper, we have considered the chordal case on parallel slit half-planes.
+It is a natural problem to construct analogous theories of Loewner chains and evolution families on circularly slit disk (radial case) and on circularly slit annuli (bilateral case).
 See Komatu~\cite{Ko50}, Bauer and Friedrich~\cite{BF04, BF06, BF08}, Fukushima and Kaneko~\cite{FK14}, B\"ohm and Lauf~\cite{BL14}, and B\"ohm~\cite{Bo15} for relevant studies.